National Storage Affiliates Trust (NSA) Rating Increased to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of National Storage Affiliates Trust (NYSE:NSA) from a hold rating to a buy rating in a research report sent to investors on Tuesday.
-The brokerage currently has $33.00 price objective on the real estate investment trust’s stock.
+National Storage Affiliates Trust (NYSE:NSA) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report released on Thursday.
+The firm presently has a $31.00 price target on the real estate investment trust’s stock.
+Zacks Investment Research‘s price objective would indicate a potential upside of 13.26% from the company’s current price.

 According to Zacks, “National Storage Affiliates Trust is a real estate investment trust.
 The company is focused on the ownership, operation and acquisition of self-storage properties primarily in the United States.
 National Storage Affiliates Trust is based in Houston, United States. “

-A number of other research analysts have also recently issued reports on NSA.
-ValuEngine cut National Storage Affiliates Trust from a buy rating to a hold rating in a research note on Friday, September 7th.
-Jefferies Financial Group raised National Storage Affiliates Trust from a hold rating to a buy rating and raised their price objective for the company from $30.00 to $31.00 in a research note on Thursday, October 4th.
-Finally, Citigroup reduced their price objective on National Storage Affiliates Trust from $30.00 to $26.00 and set a hold rating on the stock in a research note on Friday, October 5th.
-Six investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
-National Storage Affiliates Trust presently has a consensus rating of Hold and an average target price of $29.11.
+A number of other equities research analysts have also recently issued reports on the company.
+ValuEngine upgraded National Storage Affiliates Trust from a “hold” rating to a “buy” rating in a research note on Tuesday, November 20th.
+Citigroup cut their target price on National Storage Affiliates Trust from $30.00 to $26.00 and set a “hold” rating on the stock in a research note on Friday, October 5th.
+Finally, Jefferies Financial Group upgraded National Storage Affiliates Trust from a “hold” rating to a “buy” rating and raised their target price for the company from $30.00 to $31.00 in a research note on Thursday, October 4th.
+Five research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
+The stock has a consensus rating of “Hold” and an average target price of $28.75.

-National Storage Affiliates Trust (NYSE:NSA) last released its earnings results on Friday, November 2nd.
-The real estate investment trust reported $0.03 EPS for the quarter, missing the Zacks’ consensus estimate of $0.34 by ($0.31).
-The firm had revenue of $85.38 million during the quarter, compared to the consensus estimate of $86.37 million.
+National Storage Affiliates Trust (NYSE:NSA) last posted its earnings results on Friday, November 2nd.
+The real estate investment trust reported $0.03 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.34 by ($0.31).
+The company had revenue of $85.38 million during the quarter, compared to the consensus estimate of $86.37 million.
 National Storage Affiliates Trust had a net margin of 5.37% and a return on equity of 1.48%.
-The firm’s revenue was up 24.0% compared to the same quarter last year.
-During the same period in the prior year, the company earned $0.33 EPS.
-As a group, sell-side analysts anticipate that National Storage Affiliates Trust will post 1.36 earnings per share for the current fiscal year.
+The business’s quarterly revenue was up 24.0% compared to the same quarter last year.
+During the same quarter in the previous year, the business posted $0.33 earnings per share.
+As a group, analysts predict that National Storage Affiliates Trust will post 1.36 EPS for the current year.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, December 31st.
-Investors of record on Friday, December 14th will be paid a $0.30 dividend.
-The ex-dividend date of this dividend is Thursday, December 13th.
-This is a boost from National Storage Affiliates Trust’s previous quarterly dividend of $0.29.
-This represents a $1.20 annualized dividend and a dividend yield of 4.08%.
-National Storage Affiliates Trust’s dividend payout ratio (DPR) is presently 93.55%.

-A number of institutional investors and hedge funds have recently modified their holdings of the business.
-Neuburgh Advisers LLC lifted its holdings in National Storage Affiliates Trust by 43.2% in the second quarter.
-Neuburgh Advisers LLC now owns 5,984 shares of the real estate investment trust’s stock worth $184,000 after buying an additional 1,804 shares during the period.
-Advisors Preferred LLC lifted its holdings in National Storage Affiliates Trust by 105.7% in the second quarter.
-Advisors Preferred LLC now owns 3,548 shares of the real estate investment trust’s stock worth $109,000 after buying an additional 1,823 shares during the period.
-LPL Financial LLC lifted its holdings in National Storage Affiliates Trust by 14.6% in the third quarter.
-LPL Financial LLC now owns 16,142 shares of the real estate investment trust’s stock worth $411,000 after buying an additional 2,051 shares during the period.
-Riverhead Capital Management LLC lifted its holdings in National Storage Affiliates Trust by 44.7% in the second quarter.
-Riverhead Capital Management LLC now owns 6,800 shares of the real estate investment trust’s stock worth $210,000 after buying an additional 2,100 shares during the period.
-Finally, Tyers Asset Management LLC lifted its holdings in National Storage Affiliates Trust by 43.2% in the second quarter.
-Tyers Asset Management LLC now owns 7,616 shares of the real estate investment trust’s stock worth $235,000 after buying an additional 2,296 shares during the period.
-Institutional investors and hedge funds own 92.54% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of NSA.
+Point72 Hong Kong Ltd bought a new stake in shares of National Storage Affiliates Trust during the third quarter valued at about $159,000.
+Quantbot Technologies LP bought a new stake in shares of National Storage Affiliates Trust during the third quarter valued at about $163,000.
+Neuburgh Advisers LLC raised its stake in shares of National Storage Affiliates Trust by 43.2% during the second quarter.
+Neuburgh Advisers LLC now owns 5,984 shares of the real estate investment trust’s stock valued at $184,000 after purchasing an additional 1,804 shares in the last quarter.
+Riverhead Capital Management LLC grew its holdings in National Storage Affiliates Trust by 44.7% during the second quarter.
+Riverhead Capital Management LLC now owns 6,800 shares of the real estate investment trust’s stock worth $210,000 after acquiring an additional 2,100 shares during the period.
+Finally, Tyers Asset Management LLC grew its holdings in National Storage Affiliates Trust by 43.2% during the second quarter.
+Tyers Asset Management LLC now owns 7,616 shares of the real estate investment trust’s stock worth $235,000 after acquiring an additional 2,296 shares during the period.
+Institutional investors and hedge funds own 92.52% of the company’s stock.

 National Storage Affiliates Trust Company Profile